carnarez/astdocs/astdocs/README.md

 - `filepath` \[`str`\]: The path to the module to process.
 - `remove_from_path` \[`str`\]: Part of the path to be removed.
 If one is rendering the content of a file buried deep down in a complicated folder tree *but* does not want this to appear in the ancestry of the module.

 **Returns:**

 - \[`str`\]: `Markdown`-formatted content.

-### `astdocs.astdocs.render_recursively`
+### `astdocs.render_recursively`

 ```python
 render_recursively(path: str, remove_from_path: str) -> str: